Mark Gastineau

-Marcus Dell Gastineau (born November 20, 1956) is an American former football player who was a defensive end for the New York Jets from 1979 to 1988.
-A five-time Pro Bowler, he was one of the quickest and most feared pass rushers of his generation; he was the first player to lead the NFL in sacks in consecutive seasons.
-Gastineau was ranked the 8th greatest pass rusher in National Football League (NFL) history on NFL Network's Top 10 Pass Rushers.
+Marcus Dell Gastineau (born November 20, 1956) is an American former professional football player who was a defensive end for 10 seasons with the New York Jets of the National Football League (NFL).
+During his NFL career, he was named Defensive Player of the Year in 1982 and was the first player to lead the league in sacks in consecutive seasons.
+Gastineau also received five Pro Bowl and four first-team All-Pro selections.
+At the time of his retirement, he held the single-season sack record.
+For his accomplishments in New York, Gastineau was inducted to the Jets Ring of Honor in 2012.

-Early life

-Gastineau was born in Ardmore, Oklahoma, and moved to Springerville, Arizona at the age of seven, when his parents, Ernie and Lou, bought a ranch.
-Mark broke his leg as a child in such a horrific manner that he was told by doctors that he would never walk again.
-Mark overcame the injury against the odds.
-Ernie built his son a rodeo ring and Mark began entering team-roping events at 12.
-Mark's other passion was collecting Native American artifacts in Arizona's White Mountains.
-At Round Valley High School, Gastineau needed urging from his father to play football.
-Gastineau showed promise, but not enough to attract attention from major colleges.

-College
+College career

 He entered Eastern Arizona Junior College in 1975 and earned All-America honors in his first season.
 He transferred to Arizona State University, and spent just one season playing defensive end there before finally settling upon East Central Oklahoma State University, now East Central University, in Ada, Oklahoma.
 He had 27 quarterback sacks in his college career, and earned Outstanding Defensive Lineman honors for the North in the 1979 Senior Bowl.

-Gastineau became ECU's first-ever draft pick when the New York Jets selected him in the second round of the 1979 NFL Draft.
+Gastineau became ECU's first-ever draft pick when the New York Jets selected him in the second round of the 1979 NFL draft.
 Connie Carberg, the first female NFL scout in history, was credited with helping the Jets discover Gastineau.
 The team was coaching in the Senior Bowl and needed another defensive lineman on the roster due to a vacancy, so Carberg called several prospects before suggesting Gastineau to be the replacement based on a phone conversation with him.
 He was projected to be an eighth round draft pick at the time, but due to his performance in the Senior Bowl and other pre-draft processes, the Jets selected him in the second round.

 Professional career

 Gastineau was among the most talented and honored defensive linemen of his era.
-He made the Pro Bowl five straight seasons (1981–1985) and finished his ten-year career with 74 sacks.
+He made the Pro Bowl five straight seasons (1981–1985) and finished his ten-year career with 74 officially recorded sacks (sacks were not an official stat for the first three years of his career).
 He was a First-team All-Pro in 1982–1984 and was consensus All-AFC in each of those years.